My Hair-Story, a timeline of change

 What is in a hairstyle?
 That is something I ask myself a lot these days.
-As one blessed with kinky, afro hair, my hair has been intimately connected with so many experiences of mine and signified as well as key changes in my life.
+As one blessed with kinky, Afro hair, my hair has been intimately connected with so many experiences of mine and signified as well key changes in my life.

 My very earliest memories of

-As an adult I would learn to question the ideals and motives of the post-colonial school structures in Zimbabwe, I would
+As a teenager I would learn to question the ideals and motives of the post-colonial school structures in Zimbabwe, I would

 Over the years as I taught myself to style my own hair and this has changed considerably the way that I see hair styling.
 I take my time on deciding what style I like and brace myself for an exciting outcome.
 With an array of hair extensions, braiding styles and various hair treatments that are now available, I have as a black woman so much material to maintain my hair as my crowning glory.

 Of which tucked in every memory, are so many stories of where I come from, who I have cared for and what dreams I hold dear .
 As I adjust to living in Munich where I juggle my German and future possibilities, changing my hairstyle is my tool to chart the course of my life, to claim my spot and to remember that there is more exciting experiences to come, challenges that I have to take on and that behind all the hairstyles, I’m still just me and that is for me very comforting.